Dunedin cable tramway system: Stuart Street

 Travelling a distance of 1.2 mi, the Stuart Street line opened on 6 October 1900, running largely parallel to the Roslyn line.
 The track went up Stuart Street from The Octagon, turned half-right at York Place into what was then called Albert Street, continued on past the end of that street through a short section of Town Belt, past Otago Boys' High School, across the bottom of Littlebourne Crescent and up to Highgate at School Street, then dropped down to Kaikorai just before Nairn Street, where a turntable in the road turned cars through 90° and sent them south-west into their shed.
 The route was eventually turned into a four-lane highway, cutting Littlebourne Crescent off from Littlebourne Road, going under a new bridge and undergoing considerable widening on the Kaikorai side, restricting access to Ann Street and Oates Street.
 It closed on 31 July 1947.

 Mornington

 Opening on 23 March 1883, the Mornington line travelled 1 mi up High Street to Mornington.
 This line was the steepest recorded tramline in the world, with a gradient at the highest point of the track measured at 1 in 3.75.

-The Mornington line was the last to close, on 2 March 1957, leaving San Francisco with the only operational cable car system in the world.
+The Mornington line was the last to close, on 2 March 1957, leaving San Francisco as the only operational cable car system in the world.
+Wellington Cable Car, also in New Zealand but in the North Island, is a funicular rather than a true cable car.

 Cable Car House (now used by the Mornington Health Centre after the Plumbers moved out) is still clearly marked in the shopping area, having had little external changes since the line closed.

 In 2013, a local group announced plans to reinstate this line.
 The project, estimated to cost $22m, would include a terminus near Mornington Park containing a cafe, museum and storage area for the cable car.